 8. A Shopping Spree.
 Alone.

-These are ALL the rage right now!
-Tons of moms swear by these, that oils help balance their hectic lives in about a thousand different ways.
+Tons of moms swear by these that oils help balance their hectic lives in about a thousand different ways.
 There are essential oils for helping mom rest, keeping her emotions steady, supporting her immune system, making her home smell amazing, and so much more.
-There is a starter kit of essential oils you could purchase from Young Living, which comes with 11 different oils, a diffuser, and reference materials that help her figure out which oils to use for different things.
 This was, by far, the best thing I’ve ever bought for myself, and keeps my life as a mom much happier and healthier.

 In any case, make Valentine’s Day special this year for mom.
-She deserves it, after all she does to love and care for everyone around her.
+She deserves it; after all, she does love and cares for everyone around her.
 If you chose to do any of these ideas, I promise, she would absolutely love it!